 11 Magnificent Castles In The World

-Built in the area of 66,761 square meters, Prague Castle has a history of over a thousand years.
+Built in the area of 66,761 square meters, Prague Castle which is one of the biggest castles in the world has a history of over a thousand years.
 This UNESCO World Heritage Site was built in 880 AD by the Czech Monarchs.
 It has been declared the largest ancient castle complex in the world by the Guinness Book of World Records.
 Currently, it serves as an official building for the Heads of the State.
 Home to the collection of Romanesque, Baroque and Gothic architecture forming the castle complex, this castle is situated on the left bank of the Vltava river.
 Prague Castle houses a number of historical sites, museums and galleries.
 The main feature of the Castle is the St. Vitus Cathedral.
 Many historical artifacts and crown jewels are housed in the Prague Castle.

 Location: Prazsky hrad, 11908 Prague, Czech Republic.

 2. Windsor Castle- A Magnificient Architecture